 Deeks is like Tony.
 Kensi is like Ziva.
 Hetty is like Ducky.
 Eric is like Jimmy.
 Nell is like Abby.
 Granger is like Vance.

 I’ve always felt that Magnum P.I. was unfairly criticized for being a carbon copy of The A-Team despite the fact that it predated it by three years.
-The former personnel had the last laugh before the latter show ended before they did.
+The former personnel had the last laugh because the latter show ended before they did.
 The comparisons between the two (about a quartet of war veterans) are as follows: Murdock = Thomas (the goofy one with a cap).
 Hannibal = Higgins (the old one who everyone looks up to).
 B.A. = T.C. (the black guy who is the toughest).
 Face = Rick (the suave smooth-talker).
 As someone who hails from England, I see myself as Higgins because he does Kung Fu and talks about writing memoirs.

 Leverage was the new Mission: Impossible – you have Parker and Sophie being best described as dividing Cinnamon into two women, Spencer is Willy because he was the strong one, Hardison was Barney in that he was the electronics expert whereas Nathan was Phelps by default with him assuming the role of mastermind.

 Forever was mostly patterned after Sleepy Hollow i.e. an American female cop has an English consultant who comes from the past.
-The unusual intelligence dynamic between father and son in Forever reminded me of Frasier (the father is more laid-back than him).
+The unusual intelligence dynamic between father and son in Forever reminded me of Frasier (the father is way more laid-back than him).

-As much as D.C. has been accused of following in the footsteps of Marvel, there has been one instance where the dynamic was released i.e. former leading men of teen dramas who played soldier-turned-cops.
+As much as D.C. has been accused of following in the footsteps of Marvel, there has been one instance where the dynamic was reversed i.e. former leading men of teen dramas who played soldier-turned-cops.
 Think about it:

 Ben McKenzie (The O.C.) – Gotham.